petk/php-build-system/docs/cmake-code-style.md

 they might be removed in the future CMake versions.
 Recommendation is to use:

-* `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generators for targeted platform (this is also the name of the target when doing cross-compilattion).
+* `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generators for targeted platform (this is also the name of the target when doing cross-compilation).
 * And the `CMAKE_HOST_SYSTEM_NAME` which is platform where CMake is building on.

 For example, detecting Linux target system: